SPAAM-community/wss-summer-school/docs/2022/day-3.md

 🛈 This session will be held in parallel to the Introduction to Python and Pandas.
 Participants can chose which to attend based on their prior experience.
 We recommend the introduction to R session if you have no experience with neither R nor Python.

+### Material

+<iframe src="https://docs.google.com/viewer?url=https://raw.githubusercontent.com/nevrome/spaam_r_tidyverse_intro_2h/main/presentation.pdf&embedded=true" width="960" height="569"></iframe>

+PDF version of these slides can be downloaded from [here](https://github.com/nevrome/spaam_r_tidyverse_intro_2h/raw/main/presentation.pdf).

+### Resources & Readings

+- Grolemund, G., Wickham, H. 2017.
+R for Data Science.
+[Online Version available here](https://r4ds.had.co.nz)
+- Chang, W. 2013.
+R Graphics Cookbook.
+[Online Version available here](https://r-graphics.org)
+- Wickham, H. 2014.
+Tidy Data.
+Journal of Statistical Software, 59(10), 1–23. https://doi.org/10.18637/jss.v059.i10

-### Practical 3B-2: - Introduction to Python and Pandas
+## Practical 3B-2: Introduction to Python and Pandas

 **Instructors**: _Maxime Borry_